my-projects-ma46/languages/README.md

-# subjects
+# Languages
-This is a repository for my academic projects
+This is a repository with examples of programs in some languages, such as C and Python.